loco/wp-loco/readme.txt

 == Changelog ==

+= 1.4.5 =
+* Fixed bug extracting domain from file names
+* Tested in WP 3.9.1

 = 1.4.4 =
 * Fixed bug in prefixing new PO files with text domain based on existing files